Jacob-Tate/makecode_tutorials/dino-part-2.md

 ** Step 17**
 1. Open the ``||animation.Animation||`` drawer, drag the ``||animation.add frame to anim||`` block into the ``||scene.create_stand_animation||`` block
 2. Change **anim** to **anim_stand_left**
-3. Click on the grey color ovul, select **Gallery** view.
+3. Click on the grey color oval, select **Gallery** view.
 Scroll to find the first image of a standing left dino, select it and hit "OK".
 4. Repeat step 1 - 3, for the other standing left dino.

 ### ~ tutorialhint